cpattewar/Processor_51/README.md

 Summary:
+- Processor_51 is a 32bit Processor designed completely using VHDL
+- The processor has a specialized Instruction Set Algorithm and supports both sequential and concurrent processing
-- 32bit Processor with execution style of the MIPS ISA, that can perform RC5 Encryption, Decryption and Key Generation
+- We have implemented the RC5 Encryption, Decryption and Key Generation using the instructions of this ISA
 - final working code and report are in folder FINAL DELIVERABLES

 Hardware Used:
 - Board: Digilent Nexys 4 DDR Board